astralfrontier/chaosfrontier-org-wiki/the-wake/game-design-diary.md

 * There are tiers of skill in using familiars, including:
   * Maintaining multiple familiars
   * Controlling the "slider" on how fused you are

+## Phantom equipment

+* You can acquire artifacts powered by imagination or the Wake
+* Often these are ordinary items, like a stick or a rock, that have been transformed
+* These are the equivalents of magic items, but they will always be unique, never just a "+1 sword"
+* They cannot be deliberately crafted, only discovered